the-convocation/twitter-scraper/README.md

 cycleTLSExit();
 ```

 **Note:** The `/cycletls` entrypoint is Node.js only and will not work in browser environments.
-It's provided as a separate optional entrypoint to avoid bundling golang dependencies in environments where they cannot run.
+It's provided as a separate optional entrypoint to avoid bundling binaries in environments where they cannot run.

-See the [cycletls-cloudflare example](./examples/cycletls-cloudflare/) for a complete working example.
+See the [cycletls example](./examples/cycletls/) for a complete working example.

 ### Rate limiting
 The Twitter API heavily rate-limits clients, requiring that the scraper has its own